EBF conference

 The eBF conference is a three-day event that takes place every year in Ostrava, Czech Republic.
-It's the largest European conference focusing on the e-enabling of the procurement process and Eauctions.
-It's structured as an international meeting of procurement professionals from both the public and corporate sectors who, through seminars, workshops, and presentations, share experience, information, and knowledge from the worlds of eProcurement and Esourcing.
+It is the largest European conference focusing on the e-enabling of the procurement process and Eauctions.
+It is structured as an international meeting of procurement professionals from both the public and corporate sectors who, through seminars, workshops, and presentations, share experience, information, and knowledge from the worlds of eProcurement and Esourcing.